c0n71nu3/ApaGixLogProcessor/README.md

       -l limit_by_value, --limit limit_by_value
                             limit results of top hits.
 It should be a positive integer only.
 Default is 10
+      -o output_format, --output output_format
+                            output format.
+Can be json.
+Defaults to raw on screen results

 ### Output
 - Currently ouputs to stdout